Slavery in Australia: Colonisation funded by slavery elsewhere

-In the nineteenth century there were also many beneficiaries of slavery practised overseas who came to the Australian colonies or who financed settlement of the colonies.
-Historians have shown that the wealth made from slavery helped finance the colonisation of Australia, in particular the colonisation of South Australia and Victoria.
+In the nineteenth century, there were also many beneficiaries of slavery practised overseas who came to the Australian colonies or who financed settlement of the colonies.
+Historians have shown that the wealth made from slavery helped finance the British colonisation of Australia, in particular the British colonisation of South Australia and Victoria.

 Among others, Lachlan Macquarie, Governor of New South Wales; James Stirling, founding Governor of Western Australia; Edward Eyre Williams, Supreme Court of Victoria judge; and Reverend Robert Allwood, vicar of Sydney's St James' Church and later University of Sydney Vice-Chancellor (1869–1883), were all given wealth and opportunities thanks to money generated by slavery in the British West Indies.